external-secrets/external-secrets/docs/provider/conjur.md

 !!!
 Important
     This method is only supported in Kubernetes 1.22 and above as it uses the [TokenRequest API](https://kubernetes.io/docs/reference/kubernetes-api/authentication-resources/token-request-v1/) to get the JWT token from the referenced service account.
 Audiences can be defined in the [Conjur JWT authenticator](https://docs.conjur.org/Latest/en/Content/Integrations/k8s-ocp/k8s-jwt-authn.htm).

-Alternatively, here is an example where a secret contains a valid JWT token is referenced:
+Alternatively, here is an example where a secret containing a valid JWT token is referenced:

 ```yaml
 {% include 'conjur-secret-store-jwt-secret-ref.yaml' %}